 Mathematical modeling is a process, as described in Chapter 1.
 The focus of this chapter is how that process unfolds with learners in prekindergarten through grade 8.
 A look at how mathematical modeling can fit well in these grades, followed by ideas for facilitating and assessing students' modeling work, ends with awareness of how the guiding principles inform work with learners in the early grades.
+This chapter contains some information that is supplementary to the original 2016 version of the GAIMME report.

-The five Guiding Principles from Chapter 1 resonate with both effective teaching practices and productive dispositions as described in National Council of Teachers of Mathematics (NCTM) (2014) Principles to Actions1.
-The practice of mathematical modeling is consistent with the CCSS.Math.Practice.MP4 Model with Mathematics, the other CCSSM mathematical practices as well as the literacy standards2.
+The five Guiding Principles from Chapter 1 resonate with both effective teaching practices and productive dispositions as described in National Council of Teachers of Mathematics (NCTM) (2014) Principles to Actions2.
+The practice of mathematical modeling is consistent with the CCSS.Math.Practice.MP4 Model with Mathematics and the other CCSSM mathematical practices as well as the literacy standards3.
 Of course, individual mathematics content standards can be met, but this will be very task-dependent.
-Similarly, the P21 21st century skills of creativity and innovation, critical thinking and problem solving, communication and collaboration3 are all accessible via modeling.
+Mathematical modeling can provide a conducive environment for equitable teaching practices4.
+Similarly, the Partnership for 21st Century Learning (www.p21.org) skills of creativity and innovation, critical thinking and problem solving, communication and collaboration5 are all accessible via modeling.

-Many of us have heard students ask "when are we going to use this?" in reference to their mathematics work.
+Many of us have heard students ask, "When are we going to use this?" in reference to their mathematics work.
 Mathematical modeling, because it tackles big, messy, realistic problems, helps students connect mathematics to life and empowers them to use their mathematics to solve relevant problems.
-Ideally we can find problems that are important to our students, such as community-based or school-based problems.

 To understand how students grow in their ability to do mathematical modeling is a challenging task.
-Useful studies of mathematical modeling have been published but this area has not yet been researched as deeply and systematically as other areas, such as counting, whole number operations, fractions, and proportional reasoning.
+Useful studies of mathematical modeling have been published, but this area has not yet been researched as deeply and systematically as other areas, such as counting, whole number operations, fractions, and proportional reasoning.
 At this time, we can blend findings from existing research, expectations expressed in curriculum standards, and experiences from numerous classrooms to suggest general ways in which student mathematical modelers might progress from prekindergarten through grade 8 as they practice components of the modeling process.